-Livestock guardian breeds have been used around the world to protect animals that are vulnerable to predators.
-They do this by first marking their territory to keep coyotes and wolves away.
+Livestock guardian dogs have been used worldwide to protect animals that are vulnerable to predators.
+They do this by marking their territory to keep coyotes and wolves away.

 Livestock guardian dogs aren’t just big and brave; they also share the following characteristics: